Zumbi: Quilombos

-Quilombos were communities in Brazil founded by individuals of African descent who escaped slavery (these escaped slaves are commonly referred to as maroons).
+Quilombos are communities in Brazil founded by individuals of African descent who escaped slavery (these escaped slaves are commonly referred to as maroons).
 Members of quilombos often returned to plantations or towns to encourage their former fellow Africans to flee and join the quilombos.
 If necessary, they brought others by force and sabotaged plantations.
 Anyone who came to quilombos on their own were considered free, but those who were captured and brought by force were considered slaves and continued to be so in the new settlements.
 They could be considered free if they were to bring another captive to the settlement.
 Women were also targets of capture, including black, white, Indian and mulatas (women of mixed African and European ancestry), who were forcibly relocated to Palmares.
 Some women, however, fled voluntarily to Palmares to escape abusive spouses and/or masters.
 Since small in numbers, men were also recruited to join Palmares and even Portuguese soldiers fleeing forced recruitment were sought out.

 Palmares was established around 1605 by 40 enslaved central Africans who fled to the heavily forested hills that parallel the northern coast of Brazil.
 Portuguese authorities called this area Palmares, due to its many palm trees, and were locked in deadly clashes with it for much of the 17th century.

 Quilombo dos Palmares was a self-sustaining kingdom of Maroons escaped from the Portuguese settlements in Brazil, "a region perhaps the size of Portugal in the hinterland of Pernambuco".
 At its height, Palmares had a population of more than 30,000.
 Palmares developed into a confederation of 11 towns, spanning rugged mountainous terrain in frontier zones across the present day states of Alagoas and Pernambuco.
 Palmares was an autonomous state based on African political and religious customs that supported itself though means of agriculture, fishing, hunting, gathering, trading, and raiding nearby Brazilian plantations and settlements.

 Origins

 Zumbi's mother Sabina was a sister of Ganga Zumba, who is said to have been the son of princess Aqualtune, daughter of an unknown King of Kongo.
 It is unknown if Zumbi's mother was also daughter of the princess, but this still makes him related to the Kongo nobility.
 Zumbi and his relatives are of Central African descent.
-They were brought to the Americas after the Battle of Mbwila.
+They were enslaved and brought to the Americas after the Battle of Mbwila.

 The Portuguese won the battle eventually, killing 5,000 men, and captured the king, his two sons, his two nephews, four governors, various court officials, 95 title holders and 400 other nobles who were put on ships and sold as slaves in the Americas.
 It is very probable that Ganga and Sabina were among these nobles.
 The whereabouts of the rest of the individuals captured after the Battle of Mbwila is unknown.
 Some are believed to have been sent to Spanish America, but Ganga Zumba, his brother Zona and Sabina were made slaves at the plantation of Santa Rita in the Captaincy of Pernambuco in what is now northeast Brazil.
 From there, they escaped to Palmares.